NATO bombing of Yugoslavia: NATO operations

 The campaign involved 1,000 aircraft operating from air bases in Italy and Germany, and the aircraft carrier USS Theodore Roosevelt sailing in the Adriatic Sea.
-During the ten weeks of the conflict, NATO aircraft flew over 38,000 combat missions.
+During the ten weeks of the conflict, NATO aircraft flew over 38,000 combat missions, with a little over 10,000 of those being airstrike missions.

 On 24 March at 19:00 UTC NATO started the bombing campaign against Yugoslavia.
-F/A-18 Hornets of the Spanish Air Force were the first NATO planes to bomb Belgrade and perform SEAD operations.
-BGM-109 Tomahawk cruise missiles were fired from ships and submarines in the Adriatic.
+A total of 202 BGM-109 Tomahawk cruise missiles were fired from ships and submarines in the Adriatic, with missiles being launched from the Ticonderoga-class cruiser USS Philippine Sea (CG-58), Arleigh Burke-class destroyer USS Gonzalez DDG-61, Los Angeles-class submarine's USS Albuquerque (SSN-706) & USS Miami (SSN-755) and the Royal Navy Swiftsure-class submarine HMS Splendid (S106).

 In addition to fixed-wing air power, one battalion of Apache helicopters from the US Army's 11th Aviation Regiment was deployed to help combat missions.
 The regiment was augmented by pilots from Fort Bragg's 82nd Airborne Attack Helicopter Battalion.
 The battalion secured AH-64 Apache attack helicopter refueling sites, and a small team forward deployed to the Albania – Kosovo border to identify targets for NATO air strikes.

 The campaign was initially designed to destroy Yugoslav air defences and high-value military targets.
 NATO military operations increasingly attacked Yugoslav units on the ground, as well as continuing the strategic bombardment.
 Montenegro was bombed several times, and NATO refused to prop up the precarious position of its anti-Milošević leader, Milo Đukanović.
 "Dual-use" targets, used by civilians and military, were attacked, including bridges across the Danube, factories, power stations, telecommunications facilities, the headquarters of Yugoslav Leftists, a political party led by Milošević's wife, and the Avala TV Tower.
 Some protested that these actions were violations of international law and the Geneva Conventions.
 NATO argued these facilities were potentially useful to the Yugoslav military and thus their bombing was justified.